Austria victim theory: Acknowledgement of liability

 As early as 1987 Hugo Portisch, advisor of the federal chancellor Franz Vranitzky, recommended the government to immediately and unconditionally admit the responsibility of Austria and to apologize to the global Jewish community; Vranitzky concurred this opinion, but had no courage to act.
-Only in July 1991, one year before the end of Waldheim's term, when the political influence of Vranitzky and social democrats had noticeably increased, did the chancellor make a public apology on behalf of the nation and admit its responsibility (but not guilt) for the crimes of the past.
+Only in July 1991, one year before the end of Waldheim's term, when the political influence of Vranitzky and Social Democrats had noticeably increased, did the chancellor make a public apology on behalf of the nation and admit its responsibility (but not guilt) for the crimes of the past.
 But neither Americans nor Israelis were impressed by this cautious confession made inside the Austrian Parliament.
-Things started to move only after Vranitzky officially visited Israel in 1993; during his visit he admitted the responsibility not solely of the nation, but also the state but with a condition that the concept of a collective guilt was not applicable to Austrians.
+Things started to move only after Vranitzky officially visited Israel in 1993; during his visit he admitted the responsibility not merely of the nation, but also of the state, but under the condition that the concept of a collective guilt was not applicable to Austrians.
 A year later public apologies were made by the new conservative president Thomas Klestil.

 The "victim theory" had now been completely abandoned, at least at the level of the highest organs of government.
 Nobody has doubted the will of Vranitzky and Klestil, but sceptics doubted if the Austrian nation was ready to share their position.
 Conservative politicians had no desire to support this new ideology and the influence of the FPÖ party swiftly increased.
 The unification of the left and right happened only in 2000 during another crisis in foreign politics caused by the FPÖ's electoral victory.
-This time Austria was not only under pressure from the US and Jewish organisations but also the European Union.
+This time Austria was not only under pressure from the US and Jewish organizations but also the European Union.
 Unexpectedly, Austria's integration in the EU appeared to be more vulnerable than in the 1980s.
 Politicians had to make concessions once again: under the insistence of Klestil the leaders of the parliamentary parties signed another declaration on the Austrian responsibility and approved a new roadmap towards satisfying the claims of victims of National Socialism.
-The work of the Austrian Historical Commission (Österreichische Historikerkommission) resulted in admission of the economical "aryanisation" of 1938–1941 as a part of the Holocaust (that was equal to unconditional consent for restitution); under the Washington Agreement signed with the Austrian government and industries, Austria admitted its debts towards Jews ($480 mln) and Ostarbeiters ($420 mln).
-For the first time in Austrian history, this programme of restitution was fulfilled within the shortest possible time.
+The work of the Austrian Historical Commission (Österreichische Historikerkommission) resulted in admission of the economic "aryanization" of 1938–1941 as a part of the Holocaust (that was equal to unconditional consent for restitution); under the Washington Agreement signed with the Austrian government and industries, Austria admitted its debts towards Jews ($480 mln) and Ostarbeiters ($420 mln).
+For the first time in Austrian history, this program of restitution was fulfilled within the shortest possible time.